-- Special consideration shall be given to valve design to prevent stem leakage to the environment.
+- Special consideration shall be given to valve design to prevent stem leakage into the environment.

-- Bonnet or cover plate closures and body joints shall be flanged, secured by at least four bolts with gasketing.
+- Bonnet or cover plate closures and body joints shall be flanged and secured by at least four bolts with gasketing.

 - Split backing rings shall not be used.